Justia Rating

-The best bike lanes in Chicago make transportation much easier for cyclists.
+The best bicycle lanes in Chicago make transportation much easier for cyclists.
 With millions of residents, business travelers, and vacationers in the city at any given time, traffic congestion can cause a lot of issues.
 Cars, trucks, taxis, buses, and subways can help you get from place to place, but there are more economical and healthy alternatives.

 Bicycling is becoming a more popular method of transportation in the Windy City.
 Some people ride bikes to commute to work, while others do so for recreational purposes.
 Chicago is making big strides in bicycle infrastructure, especially in adding bike lanes.